kit-sdq/Artemis-SAML2-Test-Docker/README.md

 1. Clone the repository
-2. Run `docker-compose -f base.yml -f [fast-build.yml|manual-build.yml] up -d` and wait for the initial startup of the backend (config files will be copied).
-After that, stop the backend: `docker-compose -f base.yml -f [fast-build.yml|manual-build.yml] stop artemis-be`
+2. Run `docker compose up -d` and wait for the initial startup of the backend (config files will be copied).
+After that, stop the backend: `docker-compose stop artemis`
 3. Configure Artemis with Jenkins and Gilab as usual.
 Setup SAML using the configuration file as follows:

 The application-saml2.yml must look like that: